ampproject/amphtml/ads/README.md

 </dl>

 After overriding the default consent handling behavior, don't forget to update your publisher facing documentation with the new behaviors on user's consent choices.
+You can refer to our documentation example [here](https://github.com/ampproject/amphtml/blob/master/ads/_ping_.md#user-consent-integration).

 ### Optimizing ad performance